KxSystems/kafka/docs/reference.md

 .kfk.Consumer cfg
 ```

-Where `cfg` is a dictionary user-defined configuration where the keys must be of symbol type and the values must be of symbol or symbol list type.
+Where `cfg` is a dictionary for adding/overloading configuration.
+Both keys and values must be of symbol,string,char or symbol list type.
 Returns the ID of the consumer as an integer.

 ```q
 q)kfk_cfg